Cap R. Carden

-Cap Robert Carden (December 17, 1866 – June 13, 1935) was a U.S. Representative from Kentucky.
+Cap Robert Carden (December 17, 1866 – June 13, 1935) was a U.S. representative from Kentucky.

-Born on a farm near Munfordville, Kentucky, Carden attended the rural schools and Bowling Green (Kentucky) Business and Normal School (now Western Kentucky University).
-He studied law, was admitted to the bar in 1895 and commenced practice in Munfordville, Kentucky.
+Carden was born on a farm near Munfordville, Kentucky on December 17, 1866, a son of William P. Carden and Frances M. (King) Carden.
+Carden attended the rural schools and Bowling Green (Kentucky) Business and Normal School (now Western Kentucky University).
+He taught school for several years, studied law, was admitted to the bar in 1895 and commenced practice in Munfordville, Kentucky.
 He also engaged in agricultural pursuits and in banking.
-He was sheriff of Hart County 1887-1890.
+He was sheriff of Hart County from 1887 to 1890.
 He was elected county attorney of Hart County in 1890 and served from 1891 to 1894.
-He served as master commissioner of the circuit court of Hart County 1900-1915.
+He served as master commissioner of the circuit court of Hart County from 1900 to 1915.

 Carden was elected as a Democrat to the Seventy-second, Seventy-third, and Seventy-fourth Congresses and served from March 4, 1931, until his death in Louisville, Kentucky, on June 13, 1935.
 He was interred in Munfordville Cemetery, Munfordville, Kentucky.